h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

     return False  # Already part of Driverless AI 1.9.0+
 ~~~

-The `is_enabled` method returns that our recipe is enabled.
+The `is_enabled` method returns when our recipe is enabled.
 If this method returns False, our recipe is disabled and the recipe will be completely ignored.

 ### Implementing Scoring Metric